Odilo of Cluny: Death

 Many times in his life he visited Rome.
 In his last visit around the time of a papal election and an imperial coronation, he spent all of his time praying in different churches and in giving alms to the poor.
 He wished he could die there in Rome, but he then started on his journey back to Cluny.
 Along the way back, and not far from Rome, he had an accident with his horse that injured him.
 He had to be taken back to the city where so much grief was poured out for his sake that Masses were offered for his recovery and the Pope visited his bedside.
 He stayed in the city until Easter and then left again to go back to Cluny.

 He continued to do his fasts and ascetic practices despite his old age and weakness.
 He decided to visit all the houses that Cluny had reformed, but when he visited Souvigny Priory he had to stop and remain there.

 At Christmas he had become so weak that he needed to be carried around the monastery.
 He was in St Mary's chapel when he died; he was praying for the souls in purgatory when he died.

 He died during the night of the New Year 1049, at the age of eighty-seven.
 After his death, miracles were also reported from his tomb, including healings.

 On the night of Odilo's funeral, a monk named Gregorinius saw him.
 This monk had come a long distance to come to Odilo's funeral.
 When the monk saw the dead abbot's spirit, he said to him, ‘how goes it with thee, master?‘ to which the spirit of Odilo replied, ‘Very well, oh brother, Christ Himself deigned to come and meet His servant.
 In the hour of my death He pointed out to me a fierce and terrible figure which, standing in a corner, would have terrified me by its huge monstrosity had not its malignancy been annulled by His presence.’

 Writings

-Of his writings we have but a few short and unimportant ones:
+Only a few minor writings by Odilo survive: